tamnguyenbbt/Okapi/README.md

 }
 ````

+If you define both App.config and DI, DI will take precedence.

 If you want to control the browsers' behaviours rather than using the default behaviours provided by Opika,
 you can implement Okapi library's **IDriverOptionsFactory** interface.
 For instance,